Resourcesright arrowJavaScript & Kubernetes

 Note: We’ve called these VeryLarge services to emphasize the fact that your local environment may not have enough CPU and RAM, or you may just not want to pay for all that extra overhead for every developer.

 In this architecture diagram, you’ll notice that requests from users are routed through an ingress controller to our services.
 For simplicity’s sake, we’ll skip the step of deploying an ingress controller in this tutorial.
-If you’re ready to use Telepresence in your own setup and need a simple way to set up an ingress controller, we recommend checking out the Ambassador Edge Stack which can be easily configured with the K8s Initializer.
+If you’re ready to use Telepresence in your own setup and need a simple way to set up an ingress controller, we recommend checking out the Edge Stack API Gateway.

 1. Deploy the sample application to your Kubernetes cluster